Cytoskeleton

 • microtubules.

-• Intermediate filaments: These are a series of protein filaments about 10 nm (8-11 nm) in diameter.
-They are much more stable than microtubules and actin filaments and absorb mainly mechanical traction forces.
-Thus, they mainly serve to mechanically stabilize the cells and form their supporting scaffold.
-6 Intermediate filaments are distinguished:
+• Intermediate filaments: These are a series of protein filaments with a diameter of about 10 nm (8-11 nm).
+They are significantly more stable than microtubules and actin filaments and primarily absorb mechanical tensile forces.
+Thus, they mainly serve to mechanically stabilize the cells and form their supporting framework.
+6 intermediate filaments are distinguished:

-• acidic keratins: occurrence in epithelia
+• acidic keratins: occur in epithelia

-• basic keratins: occurrence in epithelia
+• basic keratins: occur in epithelia

 • Desmine: